 I am passionate about research related to the economics of happiness and transition economies.

-First, I research the health and (subjective) well-being consequences of migration, labor market arrangements and automation, and entrepreneurship.
-Second, I investigate the historical and contemporary determinants of socio-economic developments in Eastern Europe and the former Soviet Union.
+More generally, I care about the health and (subjective) well-being consequences of migration, labor market arrangements and automation, and entrepreneurship.
+Having grown up in Bulgaria (and yes, it was quite turbulent and unpleasant), I also feel a connection to the region and investigate the historical and contemporary determinants of socio-economic developments in Eastern Europe and the former Soviet Union.

 In addition to science and the academe, I care a lot about public policy and societal impact – and I have worked in tanks and international institutions, such as the Urban Institute, the Brookings Institution, and the World Bank.
 I like to be connected to public policy (which is my passion and that’s why I chose to do a PhD in it) – I am a Research Fellow at the Institute of Labor Economics (IZA), a Nonresident Fellow at the Brookings Institution and Bruegel, and a Fellow at GLO.

 NEWS?
 We (Richard Rijnks, Femke Cnossen, and I) organized two well-being workshops in April, 2023, including one on automation and well-being – check out the summaries of what we did here.

 Let us know if we should continue these.